duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/10_lane_following.md

 Load the new container:

-    laptop $ docker -H ![hostname].local run -it --net host --privileged -v /data:/data --name lane_follower raabuchanan/rpi-duckiebot-controls:master18 /bin/bash
+    laptop $ docker -H ![hostname].local run -it --net host --privileged -v /data:/data --name lane_following_demo duckietown/rpi-duckiebot-lanefollowing-demo

-This will load the `lane_follower` container and ssh your terminal into the container.
-You will be at `![DUCKIEBOT_ROOT]` which is probably `/home/software`.
+This will start the `lane_following_demo` container.
+You have to wait a while for everything to start working.

 ### Step 2

-Launch the lane follower with ROS;

-    container $ roslaunch duckietown_demos lane_following.launch

-Note: If ROS can't find the lanch file you may need to source the catkin workspace, try: `source ![DUCKIEBOT_ROOT]/catkin_ws/devel/setup.bash`

-This launches several nodes and may take up to a minute to initialize everything.

-### Step 3

 Now we will verify that `lane_filter_node` is working.
 On your laptop set your `ROS_MASTER_URI` to your duckiebot.